 Guardianship is sought to protect the interests of a minor child or an adult who has become incapacitated.
 Guardianship is granted by the Orphans Courts through a legal process that requires the filing of a petition and the scheduling of a hearing or trial.

-At May, May and Zimmerman, LLP our skilled attorneys are here to answer your questions and guide you through the guardianship process from start to finish.Schedule a Consultation to Get Started
+At May, May & Zimmerman, LLP our skilled attorneys are here to answer your questions and guide you through the guardianship process from start to finish.Discuss your questions with a lawyer

 The need to seek guardianship of a minor child can occur for many reasons, but the paramount concern is the welfare and protection of the child in question.
 Guardianship is intended to protect the legal rights of a minor child and allow the guardian to assume the duties of a natural parent such as:

 Guardianships are granted by the court.
 You will need an experienced attorney to prepare the proper documents and help you present evidence or testimony to explain your reasons for seeking guardianship for the child.

 The attorneys at May, May & Zimmerman, LLP can help you through every phase of the guardianship process from drafting the proper documentation to presenting your case in court.